 The Best Fountain Pen Guide

-There is a lot to consider.
-Like the size, weight, nib size, color, design, how the pen glides on paper, even how the pen glides differently on different types of paper, whether it bleeds, or leaves lines on the page and what type of cartridge is used.
+To find the best one for you there are a few things you might want to consider.
+For instance, the size, weight, nib size, color, design, how the pen glides on paper, even how the pen glides differently on different types of paper, whether it bleeds, or leaves lines on the page and what type of cartridge is used.
 And for each person one or more of those criteria is important, but no person is the same.
-The pen writes differently for different personalities.
-The fountain pen simply becomes “one” with you, with who you are and how you express yourself.
+The pen has a different feel when in use for different writing personalities.

 This site has been designed to give you all the details you need to find that perfect fountain pen for you.
-If you are thinking of buying one for someone else, this guide will also bring you as close as you can come to satisfying that person’s needs for a fine writing instrument.
+We’ve reviewed the best in certain categories.
+If you are thinking of buying one for someone else, this site will also bring you as close as you can come to satisfying that person’s needs for a fine writing instrument.

 The Nib Is The Most Important Part Of Your Buying Decision

 Although there are many factors that go into making a good fountain pen and how it is priced, the price of the pen is ultimately determined by the type of nib used.
 The cheaper pens all have steel nibs.
 More expensive pens have 14K or 18K or even 21K nibs.
 Don’t be swayed by the karat of a nib though.
 14K is the standard and perfectly suitable for most people.
 It is strong enough so that you don’t flex the tines (the points on the nib) too much and destroy the nib.